vinhle870/Openweathermap/README.md

   * `QA_TestData.xml`: Store the test `execution environment` info like: (url, login info).

+### PageObject modal:
-**### PageObject modal**: The classes are located under the src/test/java/pages to interact with Web UI core methods.
+The classes are located under the src/test/java/pages to interact with Web UI core methods.
 They extend from the class PageObjects under src/test/java/baseClasses

+### Test Data Driven:
-**### Test Data Driven**: Having class "DataReader" under src/test/java/TestDataParsing/ to read the test data that is used for specific test case.
+Having class "DataReader" under src/test/java/TestDataParsing/ to read the test data that is used for specific test case.

 The test data is listed in the file 'data.json' under 'src/test/resource/TestData'

+### Step Definition:
-**### Step Definition**: Define classes that is used in the test classes using @Step annotation so that can be read from the Report file as the end user view.
+Define classes that is used in the test classes using @Step annotation so that can be read from the Report file as the end user view.

 All Step Definition classes are located under src/test/java/StepDefinition and extend from the base class `src/test/java/StepsBass.java`

+### Hooks:
-**### Hooks**: Using some main Hooks of `Junit4` and `Serenity` test framework:
+Using some main Hooks of `Junit4` and `Serenity` test framework:
 * @TestData: this `Serenity` annotation is used to create series of browsers based on the `Env_Capacities` files (WebLocal_Caps.json Or WebRemote_Caps.json) so that the test can be run on cross browsers
 * @Before: this `JUnit4` annotation is the Pre-condition that is run before each of `@Test` method
 * @After: this `JUnit4` annotation is the Post-condition that is run after each of `@Test` method